 A Living Will allows you to indicate your wishes concerning the withdrawal or withholding of life-sustaining procedures if you are in a terminal condition with no hope of recovery or are permanently unconscious.
 You decide what you want and how you want it, then chose a person or persons to see to it that these wishes are carried out.
 Your doctor should have a copy as well as any family members that may be called on to give consent.

 To get started with a Medical Directive package contact us today for an appointment.

 Durable Power of Attorney $250 each

 A Beneficiary Deed can be used in Arizona to leave your home, or other real property directly to anyone you choose upon your death and thereby avoid having that property be subject to the probate process.
 This document can be revoked at any time prior to your death.
 In some circumstances it may be the simplest way to pass your most important and valuable asset on to your loved ones.

-Our price to prepare a Beneficiary Deed is $195 (includes recording fee).
+Our price to prepare a Beneficiary Deed is $200 (does not include recording fee).
 This may be combined with other documents to receive a discounted package rate.
 Call for details!

 A Living Trust is a legal document created by you (the grantor) during your lifetime.
 Just like a will, a living trust spells out exactly what your desires are with regard to your assets, your dependents, and your heirs.
 The big difference is that a will becomes effective only after you die and your will has been entered into probate.
 A living trust bypasses the costly and time-consuming process of probate, enabling your successor trustee (who fills basically the same role as an executor of a will) to carry out your instructions as documented in your living trust at your death.